 What is 'out of area'?

 The AYL is based on the principles of community based youth athletics.
 The Hawks are focused on serving the communities of Parker, Elizabeth, and Franktown.
 Players from these communities, or schools within these communities, are considered 'in-territory'.
 Players from outside these areas are considered 'out of territory'.
 Each team is allowed to have some out of territory players.
-AFC division teams can have two out of territory players and the NFC division teams are allowed up to four out of territory players.
+AFC division teams can have four out of territory players and the NFC division teams are allowed up to six out of territory players.

 If you have been an in-territory player and move out of the community, you will be considered in territory as long as you stay continuously with the same Hawks team for football.
 If you have skipped a season or played football for another club after moving, you will be considered out of territory after that point.

 Can I pick my child's team?